 If you check out a physical map of the boundaries, you will notice that the boundary line travels around.
 Frankly, the border is all over the map.
 The question is: Were you cited in the proper jurisdiction for the Desert Ridge Justice Court.
 When looking at your case, that is one of the questions that our firm is interested in.

 When appearing in court, it is important to make a positive impression, so dress appropriately.
 Justice Clancy Jayne is a fair judge.
 However, you must remember that most Justices of the Peace are not lawyers.
 They did not go to law school.
 They are elected to the office of Justice of the Peace, plain and simple.
 This can be compared to taking an untrained but elected person and giving them six weeks of surgery training before allowing them to do surgery on you.

-Email or call the Law Offices of David Michael Cantor at (602) 307-0808 to set-up a 30-minute, free initial consultation.
+Email or call the DM Cantor at (602) 307-0808 to set-up a 30-minute, free initial consultation.
 We will go over your case with you from top to bottom in order to find a way to help you.

 Did you find what you were looking for?
 Click here to return to our Homepage.

 Desert Ridge Justice Court

 Phoenix, AZ 85032

 Fax: (602) 372-7912

 8am – 5pm Monday – Friday

 *Closed on Holidays, Call the Court to confirm